Blogs/AI

 The biggest advantage is accessibility.
 For students, freelancers, and startups, Codeium provides enterprise-level AI assistance at zero cost.
 This democratization of AI coding tools has fueled its rapid growth and adoption.
 Developers praise its fast performance and low-latency completions, which feel natural rather than clunky.

-However, Codeium has limitations.
-Because it is cloud-dependent, developers need a stable internet connection to use it.
+Because Codeium is cloud-dependent, it introduces considerations around connectivity and data handling, which may matter more as teams scale or operate in regulated environments because it is cloud-dependent, developers need a stable internet connection to use it.
 Its ecosystem, while growing, is still relatively new compared to competitors that have been around for years.
 Some advanced enterprise features, such as private model training and deep customization, are still evolving.

 Murtuza Kutub